Allen Schmaltz

 Bio

-My work at Reexpress AI is focused on scaling Similarity-Distance-Magnitude (SDM) activation functions, SDM calibration, and SDM networks to build reliable, robust, and controllable AI systems for real-world applications.
+My work at Reexpress AI is focused on scaling Similarity-Distance-Magnitude (SDM) activation functions, SDM estimators, and SDM language models to build reliable, robust, and controllable AI systems.

 \[\rm{SDM}(\mathbf{z})_i = \frac{ {\rm{Similarity}}^{\rm{Distance} \cdot \rm{Magnitude}_i} }{ \sum^C_{c=1} { {\rm{Similarity}}^{\rm{Distance} \cdot \rm{Magnitude}_c} } }\]